-Inclinometers can be used to monitor stress relief ground movements and possible displacement of rock blocks during the construction of tunnels and shafts.
+Inclinometers can be used to monitor stress-relief ground movements and possible displacement of rock blocks during the construction of tunnels and shafts.
 Gradient meters are used to verify the adequacy of ground supports, detect potential flaws in the construction approach, and serve as a warning system for potential ground failure.

 Inclinometers can be used to measure the deformation of deep foundations subjected to large lateral loads.
 The level meter/tilt sensor casing can be embedded within or attached to structural elements.

-Encardio Rite deals with one of the most advanced MEMS digital inclinometer systems, and in-place inclinometers.
+Encardio Rite deals with one of the most advanced MEMS digital inclinometer systems and in-place inclinometers.
 The Encardio Rite’s Models of tilt indicator/tilt sensor/slope alert/slope gauge/gradient meter/gradiometer/level gauge/level meter include:

-The mobile phone uses the wireless Bluetooth connection to communicate with the inclinometer reel unit.
+The mobile phone uses a wireless Bluetooth connection to communicate with the inclinometer reel unit.
 Gone are the days of frayed cable and unreliable slip ring connection between the reel and the handheld readout units.
 The EAN-26M digital inclinometer system is much lighter in weight and is very much liked by field personnel who have to carry the system from borehole to borehole for logging.

 Specifications of Digital Inclinometer System: